 By Margie Davis Fields

 With only two ingredients needed for this Super Bowl sure thing, it's easy on the wallet and time spent in the kitchen.
-Both translating into more family and game time.
+Both translate into more family and game time.

 So, make a quick trip to the grocery with no worries.
-FYI: She suggests serving with your favorite sauce.
-I have a two ingredient sauce that will pair nicely with the medallions at the bottom of the recipe.
+FYI: She suggests serving it with your favorite sauce.
+I have a two-ingredient sauce that will pair nicely with the medallions at the bottom of the recipe.

 Package of pork tenderloin (comes in pkg. of two)

-Wrap the little pork loins in bacon, nothing else, and either grill or bake in 400 degree oven for 30 minutes.
+Wrap the little pork loins in bacon, nothing else, and either grill or bake in a 400-degree oven for 30 minutes.
 Slice as medallions and serve as an appetizer with favorite condiments and small bread slices.
 It's easy and really good.

 Dragon Sauce Dip: